-As a songwriter, Yorkston is a master at telling tales, and is also well aware of the ballad tradition, so it should be no surprise that he writes as well as he does, or that his debut novel touches upon the themes that it does.
+As a songwriter, James Yorkston is a master at telling tales, and is also well aware of the ballad tradition, so it should be no surprise that he writes as well as he does, or that his debut novel touches upon the themes that it does.
 There is a lyricism in his use of everyday language which is rare and believable, and he uses his musicians ear to master the phraseology not only of how his characters talk to each other, but how they ‘talk’ to themselves.
-It is this that allows the three voices to remain individual when there was a real danger they would not be distinctive enough.
-It allows the reader to comprehend what makes the three different, and what ties bind them.
 Three Craws is in some ways a ballad for modern rural life, but like the children’s song with which it shares its title, it’s one which isn’t afraid to show you the dark as well as the light.
 It also introduces Yorkston as a welcome new voice in Scottish fiction, and I can’t wait to see what happens next.

 With Dominic Queste, Douglas Skelton has created a character you want more of, in a similar manner to Christopher Brookmyre’s Jack Parlabane.
 This is modern pulp fiction at its best.
 It’s fast-paced and flippant, and with all the clichés any reader would come to expect; tough guy priests, reformed hard men, dames in distress, but brought bang up to date in place and time.
 The fact it succeeds is a testament to Douglas Skelton’s understanding of noir fiction, and it’s another example which proves that Scottish crime writing is as diverse and as any other area of literature.
 Here’s hoping Dominic Queste continues to boogie for some time yet.